mojowen/PollingPlaceLesson/readme.md

 ## Key Concepts

+ * What's an API and how do you use it
  * AJAX requests: or how to get new data into someone's browser without reloading the page
- * What's an API and how do you use it
+ * JSON and structured data
  * Event binding in javascript

 ## Going Further